cis198-2016f/homework/hw00/README.md

 #### Classroom for GitHub

-We're using Classroom for GitHub, which manages private homework repositories for students.
+We will be using Classroom for GitHub, which creates private repositories for students.
 To create your very own private homework repository (owned by us), click the link on the course Piazza.
+Don't initialize it just yet!
+We'll do that at the end of this assignment.

 (Since there's not much to submit for this assignment, this link isn't public.
 Future assignments will let anyone create a repository.)